-- Medway Anglican Schools Trust and our schools recognise that since February 2023 it has been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if no violence, threats or another form of coercion are used.
-As with the existing forced marriage law, this applies to nonbinding, unofficial 'marriages' as well as legal marriages. (see page 155 of KCSIE 23) - Multi-agency statutory guidance for dealing with forced marriage, which can found at The right to choose: government guidance on forced marriage.
+- St Nicholas CEVC Primary School recognises that since February 2023 it has been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if no violence, threats or another form of coercion are used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages. (see page 155 of KCSIE 23) (Legal age increases to 18) - Multi-agency statutory guidance for dealing with forced marriage, which can found at The right to choose: government guidance on forced marriage.
 Guidance for schools can be found in Section 8.
-School and college staff can contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fcdo.gov.uk. - Staff at Medway Anglican Schools Trust and our schools will use the school's concern reporting system if they have any reason to believe that a child may be at risk of being taken out of the country for the purposes of a forced marriage.
+School staff can contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fcdo.gov.uk. - Staff at our school will use CPOMS if they have any reason to believe that a child may be at risk of being taken out of the country for the purposes of a forced marriage.